HARP Loan Eligibility in Huntington, West Virginia

 Minimum LTV Ratio

 If you have equity in the property that gives you an LTV of 80 percent or lower, you may not be able to qualify for HARP.
-This program is meant for underwater homeowners looking for financial relief.
+This program is meant for homeowners whose mortgages are greater than the market-value of their homes and are looking for financial relief.
 However, an 80 percent LTV or lower makes you eligible for normal refinancing options available at almost every bank.

 When the housing market was expanding at a rapid pace, some homeowners refinanced once a year to lower their monthly payments systematically.
 However, HARP funds are not available for refinancing more than one time.
 There is only one exception to this rule.
 HARP funds released between March 2009 and May 2009 may be refinanced again if it was associated with Fannie Mae loans.
 HARP 2.0 can be used to refinance these specific loans for a better overall package.

 HARP helps people that are struggling, but specializes in homeowners that are diligently paying their monthly bills.
 You cannot have more than one late payment in the past year and the last six months must be paid on time.
 Current homeowners show good faith that they want to pay down their debt, but its becoming harder each month to afford all the necessities, such as groceries.

 HARP 2.0 is an extremely popular program helping millions of people.
 With the program ending December 31, 2015, you may be concerned about qualifying in time.
 Apply to the program through an online application or at your lender's facility.
 It can take as long as 6 to 8 weeks for an application to be evaluated and approved.
 Until you are contacted, pay your mortgage and maintain your home as best as you can.
 West Virginia HARP has helped millions and can help you too.